Hiccup246/gun-control-policies/README.md

+# Gun control policies
+The purpose of this website is to provide a very simple overview of 10 gun control policies to spur curiosty and serve as an approachable on-ramp to more information.

+Hopefully by summarising key information and collating links to gun control advocacy groups and initiatives this website contributes, in some small way, to the reduction of gun violence in America.

 # TODO
-- Gather and write out content
-- Implement content
 - Deploy project
 - Think about footer and maybe 3 vertical lines which contain stuff like links to support groups etc
-- Animate header when above small tablet
+- Animate header when screen size is above small tablet
 - Serve fonts locally instead of linking to google fonts
 - Think about how to display information in a more interactive way
+- ~~Gather and write out content~~
+- ~~Implement content~~
 - ~~Make and implement policy component~~
 - ~~Split into pages~~
 - ~~Figure out css scoping~~